CamronWalker/markdown-lds-scriptures/Book of Mormon/01 1 Nephi/1 Nephi 1.md

 ###### 13
 13 And he read, saying: Wo, wo, unto Jerusalem, for I have seen thine abominations!
 Yea, and many things did my father read concerning Jerusalem--that it should be destroyed, and the inhabitants thereof; many should perish by the sword, and many should be carried away captive into Babylon.
 ###### 14
 14 And it came to pass that when my father had read and seen many great and marvelous things, he did exclaim many things unto the Lord; such as: Great and marvelous are thy works, O Lord God Almighty!
-Thy throne is high in the heavens, and thy power, and goodness, and mercy are over all the inhabitants of the earth; and, because thou art merciful, thou wilt not suffer those who come unto thee that they shall perish!
+Thy throne is high in the heavens, and thy power, and goodness, and mercy are over all the [[All People of Earth|inhabitants of the earth]]; and, because thou art merciful, thou wilt not suffer those who come unto thee that they shall perish!
 ###### 15
 15 And after this manner was the language of my father in the praising of his God; for his soul did rejoice, and his whole heart was filled, because of the things which he had seen, yea, which the Lord had shown unto him.
 ###### 16